FayWandera/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 6 is a script that creates a directory named my_first_directory in the /tmp/ directory Task 7 is a script that moves the file betty from /tmp/ to /tmp/my_first_directory.
-Task 8 is a script that deletes the file betty is in /tmp/my_first_directory
+Task 8 is a script that deletes the file betty is in /tmp/my_first_directory Task 9 is a script that deletes the directory my_first_directory that is in the /tmp directory